 Falling some way off the Napa Rose pace is Steakhouse 55.
 The name of this restaurant says it all.
 It is a Steakhouse, and that is no bad thing at all.
 While it is not fine dining it is not pretending to be, if you want a Big, perfectly cooked hunk of dead cow, then you are in the right spot!

 The restaurant if of the High-end, quality steakhouse ilk, not cheap low-end products served in huge quantities, think Ruth and Chris or Envy style rather than a texas roadhouse kind of joint!

 Still, while the steaks are top-quality they are still substantial, such as the 18oz Bone-in Ribeye or a chunky 16oz New York Strip.
-Our favorite steakhouse staple the Porterhouse for two is present and correct, in 38oz form, this along with the Lobster Mac and Cheese and some green beans makes for a very happy pair of tourists!
+Our favorite steakhouse staple the Porterhouse for two is present and correct, in 38oz form, along with the Lobster Mac and Cheese and some green beans make for a very happy pair of tourists!

 The Sourdough Bread and Butter Pudding and Chocolate Banana Tart are also incredible, but we rarely have room after 19oz of meat each!

 Catal Restaurant – Downtown Disney

 We really like the Catal Restaurant, it’s debatable if the place falls into Fine-Dining or is just a good restaurant. certainly, prices are far more manageable than the other high-tier places at Disney.
 At lunch, the restaurant is definitely not Fine Dining but ups its game for the dinner service.

 Best Unique or Themed Dining in Disneyland Resort